commercialhaskell/stack/doc/pantry.md

 ### Git and Mercurial repositories

-You can give a Git or Mercurial repository at a specific commit, and Stack will clone that repository.
+You can specify a Git or Mercurial repository at a specific commit, and Stack will clone that repository and, if it has submodules (Git), update the repository's submodules.
 For example:

 ~~~yaml
 extra-deps: